 Conclusion

 There’s nothing worse than waking up to a cold morning and realizing you have nowhere to sleep.
 It’s also annoying when you spend a ton of money on a hotel.
-So, if you want to save cash, why not build your winter stove tents?
+So, to save cash, why not build your winter stove tents?
 It’s not difficult to make them yourself.
 And, since you can save hundreds of dollars on a hotel room, you’ll be able to spend the extra money on other things.
 There are two types of winter stove tents that you can make.
 You can either build a roofless tent or one with a roof.
 You’ll need to find a way to heat your home.
-But, with a little creativity, you can find a way to do that.
+But, you can find a way to do that with a little creativity.
 And, even if you can’t heat your entire home, you can still benefit from a tent.